BrilliantTeam/Skript/src/test/skript/README.md

 gradlew clean skriptTestDev --console=plain
 ```

+Note: adding the tag `clean` will clear the build directory, making Skript generate a new server each time.
+Don't include the `clean` tag if you want to keep the same server folder around each test.

 The server launched will be running at localhost:25565.
 You can use console
 as normal, though there is some lag due to Gradle.
 If you're having trouble,
 try without <code>--console=plain</code>.

+Server files are located at <code>build/test_runners</code>.

 To run individual test files, use <code>/sk test \<file\></code>.
 To run last
 used file again, just use <code>/sk test</code>.